 Board of Regents' Core Flag: To be reported for FIRST-TIME STUDENTS.
-Code Y if the student completed the Regents' high school core curriculum.
-Also code Y for out-of-state or international students if they have completed comparable core requirements, otherwise code N.
+Code Y if the student completed the 19-unit Regents/TOPS high school core curriculum.
+Code S for out-of-state, international, and home-schooled students who completed ≥17 and <19 of the 19 Core courses.
+Otherwise code N.